Spitalfield riots

-The Spitalfield riots occurred between 1765 and 1769, during a downturn in the silk weaving industry, centred on Spitalfields in the East End of London.
+The Spitalfield riots occurred between 1765 and 1769, during a downturn in the silk weaving industry, centred on Spitalfields, London.
 The weavers organised to attempt to ensure that the rates of pay paid for their piece work was not cut beneath the level at which they could feed themselves, and their families.
+As a result of these demonstrations, the government banned the importation of French woven silks and instituted a minimum wage in the Spitalifields trade.

 Origins

 Spitalfields had been a centre of the silk-weaving industry since the early seventeenth century.
 Towards the end of the century, at the time when the Huguenots arrived from France, large numbers of Huguenot silk-weavers settled in the district.
 During the 1760s, there were still many weavers in Spitalfields whose French surnames showed their Huguenot descent.
 Irish weavers came slightly later, but by the middle of the 1730s there were many people from Ireland, or of Irish origins, working in the Spitalfields silk industry.

 Relations between the groups were not always good.
 There were times when the Irish weavers were blamed for working for too little money and bringing down the rates of pay.
 The conflict of 1769 cut right through the middle of both communities, the Huguenots and the Irish.
 Journeymen were involved in a struggle to keep the rates that the master weavers paid for their work from falling below a subsistence level.
 They organised in unofficial, and highly illegal, trade unions.
 "Silk-cutting", slashing up a weaver's work, was used as a punishment for weavers who accepted a lower rate of pay, or master weavers who refused to pay money into the funds that were collected to support union activities.